mietek/halcyon-website/pages/tutorial/index.md

 Halcyon can upload all newly created archives to _private storage,_ which is an external cache for the apps and dependencies you build.

-By using private storage, you can effortlessly share archives between multiple machines, and avoid running into resource limits on your installation targets.
+By using private storage, you can share archives between multiple machines, and avoid running into resource limits on your installation targets.

 To use private storage, you’ll need to: